pulumi/pulumi-mongodbatlas/sdk/python/README.md

 To use from Go, use `go get` to grab the latest version of the library

     $ go get github.com/pulumi/pulumi-mongodbatlas/sdk/go/...

+### .NET

+To use from .NET, install using `dotnet add package`:

+    $ dotnet add package Pulumi.Mongodbatlas

 ## Configuration

 The following configuration points are available: